 It took one week to receive my money, although it can take a lot longer!

-The other good news is – you probably have some superannuation to claim back too!
+The good news is – even if you don’t get any tax back, you probably have some superannuation to claim back!
 This is like a pension, similar to the national insurance in the UK or 401k in the USA, except none of your pay goes into it – your company will actually pay it ON TOP of your wage!
 It’s essentially free money, but don’t look at your pay slips and get too excited just yet.
-You can only claim around 65% back – the government keeps your other 35% as you’re not actually a resident.
-Some people actually moan about this.
-The fact we can even claim this at all blows my mind, though.
-FREE money. (the proposed plans are also going to ruin this – they want to tax 95% of your super!
-I’ll keep the page updated with progress on this)

 The most important thing

 The most important thing is to have a good time!
-You’re in AUSTRALIA!
+You’re in ‘STRAYA, MATE!
 Where the sun never seems to stop shining and it’s reflecting off that bag of goon you have in your hand.

 Be open.
 Meet people.
 Make friends.
 Learn about the world.
 Do things you never thought you’d do.
 That’s what it’s about!